 Related Post: How To Grow Amaryllis In Water

-They prefer bright light, rather than direct sunlight.
-If they don’t receive enough the stalks can become very tall and leggy as they reach toward it.
+Light is one of the few requirements you’ll need to worry about for your waxed amaryllis bulbs.
+They prefer bright indirect light rather than direct sun.
+If they don’t receive enough, the stalks can get very tall and leggy as they reach for the nearest window.

 My Waxed Amaryllis Bulb Is Not Growing

 If your waxed amaryllis is not growing, it’s usually caused by lack of light or cold temperatures.
 But yours might just be slow.